 Festival Tweetakt in Utrecht is an annual arts festival for everyone.
 With theater and dance performances, music performances, visual arts, interactive installations and games, and a bit of cabaret and stand-up comedy.
 By young talents and experienced makers, from Utrecht, from the Netherlands and Belgium, but also from far beyond.
 And suitable for all ages, from toddlers to young people to grandparents.

-The 17th edition of the festival takes place in the spring of 2019.
+The 18th edition of the festival takes place in the spring of 2020.
 Tweetakt takes place in two locations: in the city centre and on the fort.
-Tweetakt in the city centre is from Friday 29 March to Sunday 14 April.
-Tweetakt on the fort is from Sunday 31 March to Sunday 16 June, on all Sundays and public holidays.
+Tweetakt in the city centre is from Friday 27 March to Sunday 12 April.

 In two temporary theaters on Neude square, Stadsschouwburg Utrecht, Theater Kikker, the Akademietheater, Het Huis Utrecht, Theater De Paardenkathedraal Podium Hoge Woerd (in Leidsche Rijn) and in a number of special locations Tweetakt presents a wide range of theater and dance performances.
 With premieres and reproductions, own productions and unique projects in which the boundary between public and performers is tested out.